suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 * limited processing power and storage may require a simple representation of metadata.
 * bandwidth constraints may require firmware compression or partial update support.
+* intermittent or unstable connectivity.
+* intermittent power, for example due to energy harvesting.
 * bootloader complexity constraints may require simple selection between two bootable images.
 * small internal storage may require external storage support.
 * multiple microcontrollers may require coordinated update of all applications.